digitaljosh/web-designs/README.md

-## Pay It Forward
-### Web app allowing users to create and accept volunteering opportunities.

 ## Plan Eat
 ### Web app allowing users to search and save recipes and add them to a meal planning calendar.